-China Has Banned Images of Winnie the Pooh Again
+Winnie the Pooh Is in Trouble With the Chinese Authorities

-No, that's not a spoof headline.
+No, that's not a joke headline.

 Winnie the Pooh is arousing the wrath of socialist censors Beijing.
 And it's not the first time he's done it.

-Over the weekend, Chinese censors removed images and text related to 100-Acre Wood's most famous resident from sites including WeChat and Weibo, China's bigger-than-Twitter microblogging platform, the Financial Times reports.
+Over the weekend, Chinese censors blocked users of WeChat and Weibo, China's bigger-than-Twitter microblogging platform, from using the name of the most famous resident of the Hundred Acre Wood in the comment section of posts.

-Although no official explanation for the blacklisting was given, it's likely connected to a longstanding joke.
+Posts comparing Chinese president Xi Jinping to the cartoon bear — a longstanding joke in China — were also taken down.

 Read more: Chinese Authorities Crack Down on Streaming to Create a 'Cleaner Cyberspace'

 Social media users first pointed out a comic likeness between Chinese Premier Xi Jinping and Disney's rendering of A.A.
 Milne's famous character in 2013.
-An image of the former walking beside U.S. President Barack Obama bore an uncanny resemblance to an image of the latter walking beside Tigger.
-Another Pooh-Xi side-by-side became China’s most censored image of 2015 according to political consultancy Global Risk Insights.
+To many, an image of the Xi walking beside U.S. President Barack Obama bore a resemblance to an image of Winne the Pooh walking beside Tigger.
+Another Pooh-Xi comparison became China’s most censored image of 2015 according to political consultancy Global Risk Insights.

 Chinese social media users have long relied on euphemisms such as the Pooh-Xi joke to skirt the country's strict censorship system.

-Note: Correction: This story has been edited to reflect the fact that some images of Winne the Pooh are still searchable on Chinese social media.